-The basics of reverse mortgages in Default city Default state.
+The basics of reverse mortgages in %city% %state%.

 Many retirees worry about having enough money to fund their full retirement.
 Pensions are becoming rare; Social Security doesn’t provide enough to cover all living expenses, and retirement savings can be eaten by market losses and emergency expenses.